Prince-Khatri/Prince-Khatri/README.md

 - **Currently:** Building ML systems from scratch — no black-box libraries
 - **Focus:** RAG architectures, vector search, and backend APIs
-- **Philosophy:** If you can't implement it from scratch, you don't really know it

 ---